Yaveen123/genta-general/README.md

 I am just a student, and there are most definitely vulnerabilities or areas for improvement!
 If so, could you please let me know asap!
 Thank you so much :D

 > [!NOTE]
-> Genta is still in alpha.
+> Genta is a proof of concept.
+Development ended June 12, 2025.

 |  | Backend Microservice | ➡️ Frontend Microservice ⬅️ |